An overview of the childhood and early education of Rob Gronkowski, highlighting the experiences that shaped the journey.

 From 2016 to 2017, Gronkowski was a co-host of Crashletes on Nickelodeon.

-In 2017, Gronkowski appeared in an episode of "Family Guy" entitled "Gronkowsbees", had roles in the films "American Violence" and "You Can't Have It", and competed in TBS's "Drop the Mic".
-The same year, Gronkowski appeared on ABC's "Shark Tank".
+In 2017, Gronkowski appeared in an episode of Family Guy entitled "Gronkowsbees", and had roles in the films American Violence and You Can't Have It, among others.
+He also competed in TBS's Drop the Mic and appeared on ABC's Shark Tank.

-In 2017, Gronkowski made a cameo appearance during the André the Giant Memorial Battle Royal at WrestleMania 33 to help his friend Mojo Rawley.
+In 2017, Gronkowski made a cameo appearance at WrestleMania 33 during the André the Giant Memorial Battle Royal to help his friend Mojo Rawley.

-In August 2019, Gronkowski credited cannabidiol (CBD) oil for making him pain-free for the first time in a decade and has advocated sports governing bodies to allow players to use it for pain management.
+In August 2019, Gronkowski credited cannabidiol (CBD) oil for making him pain-free for the first time in a decade and advocated for sports governing bodies to allow players to use it for pain management.

 In March 2021, Gronkowski's first NFT card collection sold for $1.2 million.